 Volunteers offer time, dedication, and an open mind to serve the needs of the Appalachian community.
 Student desk shift volunteers go through a training process that enables them to accurately address the needs of visitors and share resources and referrals necessary to answer any questions.
 Student volunteers are discreet and do not discriminate, but cannot guarrantee legal confidentiality and must conform to the regulations of ASU in reporting crimes.
 If confidentiality is desired, our volunteers will make every effort to refer individuals to a more appropriate organization.

 The Counseling Center offers the opportunity for all currently-enrolled students to meet with a counselor to determine the most appropriate course of treatment, at no charge.
 At the conclusion of this interview, the clinician will recommend appropriate services.
-These services may be on campus in the Counseling Center, elsewhere on campus (e.g., Wellness Center, Health Center, Learning Assistance Program, Disability Services, Psychology Clinic, Career Development Center), or a referral to the community.
+These services may be on campus in the Counseling Center, elsewhere on campus (e.g., Wellness Center, Health Center, Learning Assistance Program, Disability Resources, Psychology Clinic, Career Development Center), or a referral to the community.

 Services available within the Counseling Center include individual counseling, group therapy, couples and family counseling, some psychiatric services, referral coordination, prevention and outreach education, and the opportunity for consultation.
 We also offer a variety of services through the Career Exploration Center.

 Appalachian State University is committed to providing equal opportunity in education and employment to all applicants, students, and employees.
 The university does not discriminate in access to its educational programs and activities, or with respect to hiring or the terms and conditions of employment, on the basis of race, color, national origin, religion, sex, gender identity and expression, political affiliation, age, disability, veteran status, genetic information or sexual orientation.
 The university actively promotes diversity among students and employees.